What is CLASS?

 CLASS (Creative Leadership Achieves Student Success) is an innovative education initiative designed to empower teachers and raise student achievement.
 It is built around four components linked to effective teaching: expanded career paths, effective performance evaluations, relevant professional development, and new compensation models.

-There are currently nearly 165,000 students and 7,700 Oregon teachers in the 25 school districts that have participated in the CLASS Project.
-Additional districts have approached Chalkboard about joining the project.
+There are currently 215,256 students and 9,602 Oregon teachers in 40 school districts that have participated in the CLASS Project.
+About 40% of all Oregon students and 30% of teachers are in a CLASS district, and additional districts have approached Chalkboard about joining the project.

 Chalkboard wants Oregon’s schools to be among the best in the nation.
 We think the most effective way to achieve that goal is to pursue collaborative teacher effectiveness strategies like CLASS.
 Our hope is that every school district in Oregon that wants to do this work has an avenue of funding and coaching available to them to do so.
 To that end, we are seeking all relevant funding sources - private, federal and state – to create broad based opportunity for school leaders.